DavidAndersson6/Grupparbete-Bank/README.md

 CheckPassword(string password): Verifies if the provided password matches the user’s password.
 AddFailedAttempts(): Increases the count of failed login attempts and locks the account after three failed attempts.
 ResetFailedAttempts(): Resets the failed login attempt counter.
-LockAccount(): Locks the user’s account for a specified duration (e.g., 1 minute).
+LockAccount(): Locks the user’s account for a specified duration.
 UnlockAccount(): Unlocks the user’s account and resets the lock status.
 AddAccount(BankAccount account): Associates a new bank account with the user.
 TransferBetweenAccount(string fromAccountNumber, string toAccountNumber, decimal amount): Transfers funds between two accounts owned by the user, verifying balance and account existence.